 School Bus Accident Statistics

-First, we should begin by explaining that school bus accident statistics can be generally misleading.
-There are many technicalities involved in the recording process, and these technicalities can potentially impact the reporting process – for example, a school bus transporting children on an out-of-state field trip may not be recorded as a school bus accident.
+First, let’s begin by explaining that school bus accident statistics can be generally misleading.
+There are many technicalities involved in the recording process, and these technicalities can potentially impact the reporting process.
+For example, a school bus transporting children on an out-of-state field trip may not be recorded as a school bus accident.

-From 2001 to 2010, 1,368 people were reportedly killed in school transportation-related accidents, according to the National Highway Traffic Safety Administration (NHTSA).
+From 2004 to 2013, 1,214 people were reportedly killed in school transportation-related accidents, according to the National Highway Traffic Safety Administration (NHTSA).
 This statistic is partially misleading in the sense that nearly three-fourths (75 percent) of all the deaths were occupants of the other vehicles involved in the crash.
-If you think about it, it makes sense – school buses are huge vehicles that are capable of causing a lot of damage.
+That data makes sense – school buses are huge vehicles that can cause a lot of damage.

-In fact, only seven percent of all fatalities that resulted from school bus accidents were actually occupants in the buses themselves.
+In fact, only 8 percent of all fatalities that resulted from school bus accidents were occupants in the buses themselves.
 The remaining percentage of all fatalities – 21 percent – was made up of non-occupants of either vehicle, meaning they were likely pedestrian bystanders or bicyclists.

-Besides an actually vehicle-to-vehicle school bus accident, there are a number of ways that children can be injured while riding the school bus.
+Besides a vehicle-to-vehicle school bus accident, there are many ways that children can be injured while riding the school bus.

-Despite the obvious safety benefits, many school buses do not have seat belts or other types of safety restraints to hold children in the event of a school bus accident.
-That puts kids at greater risk of injury, and it also means that fragile, growing kids are lacking some of the most basic vehicle safety equipment there is.
+Despite the obvious safety benefits, many school buses do not have seat belts or other types of safety restraints to hold children in the event of an accident.
+There are drawbacks to seat belts – cost and making sure they are used, primarily.